-The Madrid government says it will fight on constitutional grounds any attempt to hold a referendum on secession from Spain.
-It is widely believed that if Catalonia holds a referendum, the Basque Country would follow, potentially breaking up Spain.
+The Madrid government said it will fight on constitutional grounds any attempt to hold a referendum on secession from Spain.
+It is widely believed that if Catalonia holds a referendum, the Basque Country and Galicia would follow, potentially breaking up Spain.

 Exit polls from elections in Spain's northeastern region of Catalonia showed the majority of local parliamentary seats will go to nationalist parties that favor independence from Spain.
 Early returns from Sunday's vote show the national alliance of incumbent regional president and pro-independence candidate Artur Mas has taken at least 48 seats in the 135-seat parliament, down from its current total of 62.
 The separatist Republican Left (ERC) doubled its share to around 20 seats.
 Both parties have pledged to hold a referendum asking Catalans if they wish to split from Spain, a move the central government says would be unconstitutional.